 - Beginner-Friendly, with tracks for novice and advanced players

 - Online using Zoom

 - Jody Miller, Director

 - Gwyn Roberts, Anne Timberlake, Patricia Petersen, Valerie Austin, Barbara Weiss, Phil Hollar, Jody Miller

 With a reputation as a fun and hospitable workshop, Mountain Collegium is usually surrounded by backdrops of the Smoky Mountains.
 This year's workshop will be virtual, but will still possess those Mountain Collegium traditions.
 Options will include single-session classes and multi-session classes, all taught by our talented and engaging faculty.
 Large group events will include a folk lecture, nightly Big Blow and Bow sessions, and a virtual faculty concert.
-Registration information available March 2021.
+Registration information available here.

 June 21-27, 2021

 Faculty: Oberlin Baroque Ensemble and guests

 Scholarships available to ARS members - click here for more information